syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/events.md

 ## cellSelected

-The `cellSelected` event is triggered when a cell is selected in the HeatMap.
-To know more about the arguments of this event, refer [here](../api/heatmap/cellselected/).
+When a cell in the HeatMap is selected, the [cellSelected](../api/heatmap/cellselected/) event is triggered.
+To know more about the arguments of this event, refer [here](../api/heatmap/iSelectedEventArgs/).

 {% if page.publishingplatform == "typescript" %}